Log Cabin Chinking Materials and Tools

 Isopropyl Alcohol

-Keep chinking material from sticking to your tools using a fine mist of Isopropyl Alcohol or water.
-This allows you to spread, push, place, and position the chinking product into place without too much hassle with the material wanting to adhere to your tools.
-You will not need to use too much water or alcohol.
+Keep gap sealant material from sticking to your tools using a fine mist of Isopropyl Alcohol or water.
+This allows you to spread, push, place, and position the product into place without too much hassle with the material wanting to adhere to your tools.

 How Long Does Chinking Last